Revision Transformers: Instructing Language Models to Change their Values: Introduction

 Fig.~\ref{fig:motivation_img} briefly sketches some of the important properties and use cases of RiTs.
-If a T5 model \citep{colin_t5} is queried with ``Should I kill people?'', it provides an answer that is aligned with a user's values (\imgsmall{figures/intro_check.png}), illustrating the findings of \cite{schramowski2022nmi_moral} that LLMs already possess an initial moral dimension and a notion of right and wrong.
-However, the same model queried, e.g., on a more controversial topic, can also provide answers that are unaligned with the user's values (\imgsmall{figures/intro_lightning.png}).
-In this case, with a RiT, the user can revise or extend the values stored in the model parameters via an external revision corpus within the \textit{revision engine}.
+If a T5 model \cite{colin_t5} is queried with ``Should I kill people?'', it provides an answer that is aligned with a user's values (\imgsmall{figures/intro_check.png}), illustrating the findings of \cite{schramowski2022nmi_moral} that LLMs already possess an initial moral dimension and a notion of right and wrong.
+However, the same model queried, e.g., on a more controversial topic, can also provide answers that are unaligned with a user's values (\imgsmall{figures/intro_lightning.png}).
+In this case, with a RiT, a user can revise or extend the values stored in the model parameters via an external revision corpus within the \textit{revision engine}.
 This engine ultimately acts as an editing mechanism to store corrective knowledge provided by the user and makes it possible for RiTs to enable users to set up their individual revision engines from scratch.

-An underlying question that our approach poses is: \textit{Should all information and values of a system be stored solely in model parameters through large-scale pre-training?} It thus stands in line with other recent works that have shown the advantage of combining parametric LLMs with retrieval mechanisms \citep{rag_lewis, retro_borgeaud}.
+An underlying question that our approach poses is: \textit{Should all information and values of a system be stored solely in model parameters through large-scale pre-training?} It thus stands in line with other recent works that have shown the advantage of combining parametric LLMs with retrieval mechanisms \cite{rag_lewis,retro_borgeaud}.
 Where previous works have focused on using large corpora of factual knowledge and benchmarked on factual QA data through end-to-end training, we shift the focus to non-factual knowledge and regimes with data sparsity.

-Our contributions are as follows: we (i) propose a novel framework, RiT, to interactively revise an LLM, we (ii) show strong performance of RiT in model revision, particularly in the context of small data, and finally we (iii) leverage user feedback in an iterative fashion, further improving the RiT performance.
+Our contributions are as follows: we (i) propose a novel framework, RiT, to interactively revise an LLM, we (ii) show strong performance of RiT in model revision, particularly in the context of small data, and finally we (iii) leverage user feedback in an iterative fashion, further improving the RiT performance\footnote{Our code is publicly available \href{https://github.com/ml-research/Revision-Transformer}{here}.}.

-We proceed as follows.
-We start by briefly reviewing related work of revising LLMs.
-Then we introduce the Revision Transformer, including the interactive revision engine.
-Before concluding, we touch upon the results of our experimental evaluation and discuss e.g. the societal impact\footnote{We publish the code with the camera-ready version.}.